 Which is the oldest and busiest area of Delhi?
-Yes, You guessed it right “Chandni Chowk.”
-If you are someone who loves old historic buildings, markets, spicy food items, huge crowds, color, traditional Indian handicrafts, cultural antiques, narrow lanes, temples, and mosques.
-Then 'Chandni Chowk' is just the place for you.
+Yes, you guessed it right, Chandni Chowk in Delhi it is.
+If you are someone who loves old historic buildings, markets, spicy food items, huge crowds, color, traditional Indian handicrafts, cultural antiques, narrow lanes, temples, and mosques, then Chandni Chowk is just the place for you.
 Read travel information about Delhi here.

 Gurdwara Sis Ganj Sahib is one of the nine historical Gurdwaras in Delhi.

 The timing of the Gurudwara is from 12:00 am to 11:30 pm every day and the entry to the Sikh place is free of cost.